 Ajten Pllana

 Kaltrina Krasniqi (interviewer), Donjetë Berisha (Camera)

 Ajten Pllana was born in 1938 in Skopje, Macedonia.
 She completed Shkolla Normale [Vocational School], whilst in Pristina starting her career as a teacher.
 At first, she worked for Emin Duraku elementary school, later at Elena Gjika.
 She stayed there until her retirement.
 Last year (2018), she published her book Tetëdhjetë vjet tregime [Eighty Years of Stories], a collection of stories drawing from her life.
-Ms. Pllana died on November 4, 2020.
+Currently, she lives in Pristina with her daughter and son and her nephew.

+Ajten Pllana